 Assets under construction are accounted for at cost, based on the value of architects' certificates and other direct costs, incurred to 31 July.
 They are not depreciated until they are brought into use.
-There were no assets under construction as at 31 July 2023.
+There was 1 asset under construction as at 31 July 2024, the refurbishment of the College's Wifi infrastructure.